2qke/WaweCss/WaweCss/README.md

 `flex-row — flex: direction: row;` | Classic display-flex and flex-row structure<br>

 ## Margin
+`mx-auto` | It ensures that the object is at a certain distance from the right and left.<br>
 `m-left` — margin-left | Margin Left class has from 2 to 20 (use m-left-5 vb.)<br>
 `m-right` — margin-right | Margin Right class has from 2 to 20 (use m-right-5 vb.)<br>